 I know, fool me twice, shame on me.
 Let's be real, if I'm fooled thrice I am a glutton for punishment.
-But the thing is, The Kit NYC is something we need in the fashion world.
+But the thing is, THE KIT is something we need in the fashion world.
 We need more fashion that is cool and colorful, while also being sustainable and size-inclusive.
 It seems these days we can only have one, especially if you are over a size 10.

-The Kit NYC offers clothing that is modern, but also simple enough that it transcends trends.
+THE KIT offers clothing that is modern, but also simple enough that it transcends trends.
 The prints are fresh, colorful, yet also sophisticated.
-With the most expensive piece at The Kit under $170 and most under $100, The Kit in theory, is redefining fast fashion by keeping it fast, but making it sustainable, fun, and simple enough that it will be staying in one’s closet far longer than a single season.
+With the most expensive piece at THE KIT under $170 and most under $100, THE KIT in theory, is redefining fast fashion by keeping it fast, but making it sustainable, fun, and simple enough that it will be staying in one’s closet far longer than a single season.

-Maybe I am older than The Kit NYC's target demographic, but my body is the size that brands should be catering to if they wish to remain relevant.
+Maybe I am older than THE KIT's target demographic, but my body is the size that brands should be catering to if they wish to remain relevant.
 It's not about me, it's about the fact that at 5'3″ and size 14 (sometimes closer to 12, sometimes closer to 16) I am pretty darn close to the Average size/weight and the average height of an American woman.

 Not only that, at least 67% the female population of the United States wears plus-sized clothing (a size 14 or larger); as a woman who has been plus-sized and now sits on the cusp between straight and plus and writes about clothing in this size, I know this community has the money to spend on brands that acknowledge their existence and make at least a slight effort to cater to them.

-Why doesn’t The Kit NYC have their entire collection in their full size range?
+Why doesn’t THE KIT have their entire collection in their full size range?
 Why is it only the super basic silhouettes that come up to 3XL?
-Considering The Kit NYC uses Resonance, the popular excuses by other brands for not having larger sizes doesn’t work.
+Considering THE KIT uses Resonance, the popular excuses by other brands for not having larger sizes doesn’t work.
 You don’t need to house extra inventory.

-If The Kit can offer a dress in a different new print every week, and offer new silhouettes every few months, why can’t The Kit NYC also offer slightly better cut styles and maybe pieces size XL and larger not only available in every style, but created with a larger-sized fit model?
+If THE KIT can offer a dress in a different new print every week, and offer new silhouettes every few months, why can’t THE KIT also offer slightly better cut styles and maybe pieces size XL and larger not only available in every style, but created with a larger-sized fit model?